AlibabaCloudDocs/ecs/intl.en-US/API Reference/Snapshots/DescribeSnapshots.md

 |ResourceGroupId|String|No|rg-bp67acfmxazb4p\*\*\*\*|The ID of the resource group to which the snapshot belongs.
 If this parameter is specified to query resources, up to 1,000 resources that belong to the specified resource group can be displayed in the response. |
 |DryRun|Boolean|No|false|Specifies whether to check the validity of the request without actually making the request.
 Default value: false.
 Valid values:

 -   true: The validity of the request is checked but the request is not made.
-Check items include whether your AccessKey pair is valid, whether RAM users are authorized, and whether the required parameters are specified.
-If the check fails, the corresponding error message is returned.
+Check items include whether your AccessKey pair is valid, whether RAM users are authorized, and whether the required parameters are set.
+If the check fails, the corresponding error is returned.
 If the check succeeds, the DryRunOperation error code is returned.
 -   false: The validity of the request is checked.
 If the check succeeds, a 2XX HTTP status code is returned and the request is made. |
 |KMSKeyId|String|No|0e478b7a-4262-4802-b8cb-00d3fb40\*\*\*\*|The ID of the KMS key used by the data disk. |
 |Category|String|No|Standard|The category of the snapshot.
 Valid values: